Kickstarter Failure Part 1: Kickstarter is bad ass!

 Don’t do that.

 If it’s worth doing, it’s worth doing right.
 If you aren’t committed to your project, what will you do in the off-chance that it does get funding?
-And if you’re not serious enough to really invest some time in marketing and promoting your project, not only will you fail to fund, you will also crowd the market.
+And if you’re not serious enough to really invest some time in marketing and promoting your project, not only are you doomed to Kickstarter failure, you will also crowd the market.
 Which makes it more difficult for me to find awesome, thoughtful projects that I’m excited to back.

 Kickstarter isn’t a sure thing